2020 Toyota Sequoia Trim Levels with Comparisons & Configurations.

 Overall, the Limited trim may be better suited for daily family life.
 It has more convenience and comfort features, making it worth a little extra for many consumers.

-Compare the 2020 Toyota Sequoia Limited vs Sequoia Platinum Trim Levels.
+Compare the 2020 Toyota Sequoia Limited vs Sequoia Platinum Trims.
 What is the difference?

 Those seeking even more luxury should take a look at the Platinum trim level of the 2020 Toyota Sequoia.
 Although not technically an off-road-oriented model, it does have a better suspension than the SR5 and the Limited models.
 It utilizes adaptive-air and features a load-leveling rear.
 Interestingly, the Platinum trim takes a bit of a hit when it comes to towing capacity.
 The 2WD models have a limit of 7,200 pounds.
 Going with 4WD models takes the number down to 7,000 pounds.